Corry Tendeloo: Death and legacy

-Tendeloo died of cancer on 18 October 1956 in Wassenaar before any of her motions became law.
+Tendeloo died of cancer on 18 October 1956 in Wassenaar before any of her motions had been translated into law.
 Lex van Oven came into effect on 1 January 1957.
 During the next Drees cabinet, in November 1957, the ban on work for married women was abolished.
 The sentence "The man is the head of the marriage" survived in the law until 1970.
 In 1975, equal pay became law.
 Tendeloo frequently used a French saying to describe her own fighting approach: "Frappez, frappez toujours!", which translates as "Knock and keep knocking!"
 Merel Ek of the Museum of Democracy said this tireless spirit was exemplified by Tendeloo postponing her operation to be able to debate in parliament.
 According to Posthumus-van der Goot, Tendeloo deployed the techniques the male members of the House used: they commonly first stated they had listened with great interest to the speaker and agreed with what was said, with just one addition, and then followed it with a sharp critique.
 Tendeloo said she could only be taken seriously in parliament if she used this technique.